-27 and reproductive health and rights.

-6 p) Sexual and Reproductive Health - refers to state of complete physical, mental 7 and social well-being, and not merely the absence of disease or Infirmity In all matters relating to the reproductive system and to its functions and processes.
-8 q) Risky Behaviors - refer to practices and actions that are potentially 9 detrimental to a person's health, protection, exposure to abuse or exploitation 10 11 or general well-being or increase the probability of their mortality or morbidity.
-12 r) Sexual Abuse - refers to actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions.
-13 s) Sexual exploitation - refers to any actual or attempted abuse of position of 14 vulnerability, differential power or trust, for sexual purposes, including, but not 15 profiting monetarily, socially, or politically from the 16 limited to, 17 sexual exploitation of another.

-t) Social Protection - constitutes policies and programs that seek to reduce poverty and vulnerability to risks and enhance the social status and rights of the marginalized by promoting and protecting livelihood and employment, protecting against hazards and sudden loss of income, and improving people's capacity to manage risks.

-u) Task Force on Youth Development (TFYD) -refers to the local body to be created based on Implementing Rules and Regulations of RA 10656 (Act to Postpone the October 2016 SK Elections) whose members will remain in office until such time that SK officials have been duly elected and qualified.
-They are mandated to formulate a Youth Development Plan and ensure that the plan's programs and projects are implemented in the barangay and that the SK funds are used solely for youth development.

-30 Sec.
-4. Development of the National Program of Action and Investment 31 Plan for the Prevention of Adolescent Pregnancy. - The Council, in 32 collaboration with other relevant national agencies, non-government organizations, civil society organizations, including women and children's organizations and adolescent and young people's organizations shall develop an evidence-based National Program on the Prevention of Adolescent Pregnancy (NPPTP).
+- o) Quad media refers to the four types of media used by society, specifically: - 2 print media which includes newspapers and magazines; broadcast media which - 3 includes television and radio; internet media which includes social media, online - 4 forums, and podcasts, among others; and out of home media which includes - 5 advertising media. - 6 p) Sexual and Reproductive Health refers to state of complete physical, mental - and social well-being, and not merely the absence of disease or Infirmity In all - 8 matters relating to the reproductive system and to its functions and processes. - 9 q) Risky Behaviors refer to practices and actions that are potentially - detrimental to a person's health, protection, exposure to abuse or exploitation - or general well-being or increase the probability of their mortality or morbidity. - 12 r) Sexual Abuse refers to actual or threatened physical intrusion of a sexual - 13 nature, whether by force or under unequal or coercive conditions. - 14 s) Sexual exploitation refers to any actual or attempted abuse of position of - vulnerability, differential power or trust, for sexual purposes, including, but not - 16 limited to, profiting monetarily, socially, or politically from the - 17 sexual exploitation of another. - 18 t) Social Protection constitutes policies and programs that seek to reduce - 19 poverty and vulnerability to risks and enhance the social status and rights of - 20 the marginalized by promoting and protecting livelihood and employment, - 21 protecting against hazards and sudden loss of income, and improving people's - 22 capacity to manage risks. - 23 u) Task Force on Youth Development (TFYD) -refers to the local body to be - created based on Implementing Rules and Regulations of RA 10656 (Act to - 25 Postpone the October 2016 SK Elections) whose members will remain in office - until such time that SK officials have been duly elected and qualified.
+They are - 27 mandated to formulate a Youth Development Plan and ensure that the plan's - 28 programs and projects are implemented in the barangay and that the SK funds - are used solely for youth development. - 30 Sec.
+4. Development of the National Program of Action and Investment - 31 Plan for the Prevention of Adolescent Pregnancy.
+The Council, in - 32 collaboration with other relevant national agencies, non-government organizations, civil society organizations, including women and children's organizations and adolescent and young people's organizations shall develop an evidence-based National Program on the Prevention of Adolescent Pregnancy (NPPTP).
 It shall be funded at all levels and become a priority program of the Philippine Population Management Program of the Population Commission (POPCOM), spearheaded and coordinated by the Adolescent Pregnancy Prevention Council, created under Sec.
 23 of this Act.

-8 The NPPTP shall be based on the inter-agency program of action involving 9 all relevant government agencies and be considered as a program that is 10 eligible for multiyear funding and inter-agency obligational authority to ensure 11 the allocation for the key strategies in all concerned government agencies.
-12 The NPPTP shall be formulated with clear and prescriptive guidance for better 13 implementation at the local level.
+The NPPTP shall be based on the inter-agency program of action involving all relevant government agencies and be considered as a program that is eligible for multiyear funding and inter-agency obligational authority to ensure the allocation for the key strategies in all concerned government agencies.
+The NPPTP shall be formulated with clear and prescriptive guidance for better implementation at the local level.